IgorBuchelnikov/ObservableComputations/README.md

       () => loginManager.LoggedInPerson).Value);
 ```

 In that code *"hockeyTeamManager.HockeyTeamInterested"* is passed to *ContainsComputing* method as [non-observable](#Passing-arguments-as-non-observables), and it does not matter that *"hockeyTeamManager.HockeyTeamInterested"* is part of expression passed to *Computing&lt;bool&gt;*, changes of *"hockeyTeamManager.HockeyTeamInterested"* is not reflected in *isLoggedInPersonHockeyPlayer*.
-Non-observale and observable arguments rule is applied in one-way derection: from nested (wrapped) calls to the outer (wrapper) calls.
-In other words, non-observale and observable arguments rule is always valid, regardless of whether the computation is root or nested.
+Non-observable and observable arguments rule is applied in one-way detection: from nested (wrapped) calls to the outer (wrapper) calls.
+In other words, non-observable and observable arguments rule is always valid, regardless of whether the computation is root or nested.

 Here is another example: